9431 Alderbury St, Cypress, CA 90630

 Drinking during pregnancy may seem deceptively innocent.
 Being surrounded by alcohol at bars and restaurants makes one wonder how harmful one drink can be.
 However, drinking at any time during pregnancy and in any amount increases the risk for fetal alcohol syndrome.

-Causes of FAS
+Causes of Fetal Alcohol Syndrome

 Although adults can process reasonable amounts of alcohol quickly, a fetus lacks this ability.
-The placenta does not filter alcohol, so when a pregnant woman consumes alcohol, it travels across the fetus\'s placental barrier.
+The placenta does not filter alcohol, so when a pregnant woman consumes alcohol, it travels across the fetus’s placental barrier.
+Alcohol is more concentrated for a fetus and can keep it from obtaining much-needed oxygen and nutrients.
+A lack of nutrients during growth can result in abnormal features, especially in vital organs.

+Women in their early stages of pregnancy may be unaware that they’re carrying a fetus, and it’s at this time when alcohol can do the most harm.
 Although the first three months of pregnancy are the most vulnerable time for a fetus, alcohol can harm a fetus at any time throughout pregnancy.
-According to the American Academy of Pediatrics (AAP), \"there is no safe trimester to drink alcohol.\"2
+According to the American Academy of Pediatrics (AAP), “there is no safe trimester to drink alcohol.”

 Prevention of Fetal Alcohol Syndrome